 The measure allows for Colorado cannabis companies to accept billions of dollars available from a frenzy of investments on the Canadian Securities Exchange.
 The shift has resulted in a consolidation of the cannabis industry in which larger companies are leveraging billions of dollars to squeeze out smaller companies.
 In some cases, investors are being defrauded, which has resulted in actions taken by the SEC.
 The issue is one of protecting business owners and consumers.

-Since inception, I have supported additional capital for the cannabis industry.
+Since inception, I have supported additional capital for publicly traded cannabis industry.
 But it is foolish to assume that small- and mid-size companies would see a flood of investment by going public.
 They will be overshadowed by a powerful corporatization and homogenization that is well underway.

 And as a cannabis business owner operating in a precarious and murky legal environment, I don’t want to raise any flags with the federal government.
 Colorado’s new U.S. Attorney, Jason Dunn, recently told Colorado Public Radio that House Bill 1090 “raises real questions” about whether bad actors can invest in the industry.
 We don’t even know how public cannabis companies would work absent of any cannabis banking, which remains illegal.

 What’s stunning is that proponents of the measure want to lay the burden on Colorado’s Marijuana Enforcement Division.
 The Division has done a remarkable job with few resources regulating the first marijuana marketplace in the world.
 But it is an irresponsible ask for the Division to regulate billions of dollars in foreign securities.
 This falls well beyond its purview.

 Before we rush to publicly licensed cannabis companies, let’s expand private investment opportunities.
 In the meantime, we can study what a publicly licensed model would look like by establishing a task force of economists, industry representatives, state leaders, and federal officials.